ravindu644/Android-Kernel-Tutorials/README.md

 | 6.1-android14            | ✅ (official) | ❌                |
 | 6.6-android15            | ✅ (official) | ❌                |

+> [!NOTE]
-"Official" means that this is the official way to build the kernel, even though the alternative way might also be used to build the kernel.
+> "Official" means that this is the official way to build the kernel, even though the alternative way might also be used to build the kernel.

 ### 04. Time to compile our kernel.